 To further examine the stratification effect, the theoretical analysis is expanded to include multiple grain size classes.
 To keep the analysis relatively simple for this theoretical test, only 3 grain size classes consisting of 0.01, 0.025 and 0.04 cm grains are used.
 This range represents medium to fine sand which is expected for typical shallow continental shelves.
-The input parameters are the same as above, except that α is set with the intermediate value of 0.5 and the reference concentration is allowed to vary between each grain size class.
-Assuming a near-Gaussian distribution, the middle grain size class constitutes 50% of the total reference concentration $C_m(z_0) = 2.76 \times 10^{-3}$, and the larger and smaller size classes each constitute 25% of the total.
+The input parameters are the same as above, except that $\alpha$ is set with the intermediate value of 0.5 and the reference concentration is allowed to vary between each grain size class.
+Assuming a near-Gaussian distribution, the middle grain size class constitutes 50% of the total reference concentration $C_m(z_0) = 2.76 \times 10^{-3}$ , and the larger and smaller size classes each constitute 25% of the total.

 Figure 3.12(a) depicts the stability parameter using the three grain size classes described above.
-Also shown for comparison are the heights z_1 and z_2 .
+Also shown for comparison are the heights $z_1$ and $z_2$ .
 Like Figure 3.11(a), the most obvious difference from Figure 3.10(a) is the maximum value, which is over an order of magnitude greater than the stability parameter calculated using only the 0.04 cm grains.
 In contrast, however, the value is less than half that for the single size class consisting of 0.01 cm grains for $\alpha = 0.5$ shown in Figure 3.11(a).
-The reference concentration representing the 0.01 cm grains in Figure 3.11(a).
-The reference calculate the stability parameter shown in Figure 3.11(a).
+The reference concentration representing the 0.01 cm grains in Figure 3.12 is only 1/4 that used to calculate the stability parameter shown in Figure 3.11(a).
 Thus, it is seen that the stratification correction in this example is weighted by both grain diameter and reference concentration, with the smaller sized grains with the largest reference concentration producing the largest stability parameter.
 Like Figure 3.11, extending the number of sediment size classes to include smaller grains also significantly distorts the concentration profiles from the neutral case (Figure 3.12b).
-Concentration values Figure 3.12 Vertical profiles of calculated model parameters using three different grain size classes consisting of 0.01 cm (solid), 0.021 cm (dashed) and 0.04 cm (dash/dot) grains.

-categorized by grain size also show a distinct divergent pattern for z greater than z_1 , with values at z_2 spanning over nine orders of magnitude between the largest and smallest grain size classes.
+Concentration values categorized by grain size also show a distinct divergent pattern for z greater than $z_p$ with values at $z_2$ spanning over nine orders of magnitude between the largest and smallest grain size classes.
 The larger sediment is barely suspended above the wave boundary layer, rapidly falling out of suspension as the turbulent intensity decreases.
 The smallest sediment, although it starts off with a smaller concentration in the bed, is mixed more uniformly through the water column, so that above the wave boundary layer, it is the dominant size class.
 The effect of the stability parameter on the mean current also is illustrated in Figure 3.12(c).
-When plotted on a semi-logarithmic scale, the current shows an upward curvature for points greater than about z_2 similar to the current shown in Figure 3.11(c).
+When plotted on a semi-logarithmic scale, the current shows an upward curvature for points greater than about $z_2$ similar to the current shown in Figure 3.11(c).
 This is also a consequence of the integral terms in (3.95), which can alter the profile from the classic logarithmic variation with height.